Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: The Relationship between ERC and RRC

 \right) $, so $\nu\in U_I\setminus\Omega_T$ if and only if

-If $F$ is a non-decreasing subadditive sparseness measure, from the subadditivity it's easily seen that (\ref{lowdim}) holds if and only if $|a|\ge 1$ or $|b|\ge 1$, and the statement easily follows.
+If $F$ is a non-decreasing subadditive sparseness measure, from the subadditivity it is easily seen that (\ref{lowdim}) holds if and only if $|a|>1$ or $|b|>1$, and the result easily follows.
 However we will a prove for the case where $F$ is not necessarily subadditive (while possessing other properties of sparseness measures and being non-increasing), because the idea of this proof will hint on the idea of the general result in theorem \ref{probeq}.
 By symmetry, we first note that it suffices to consider the region where $a,b\ge0$, in which case $\nu\in U_I\setminus\Omega_T$ if and only if

-Let's call the set of $(a,b)$ specified by (\ref{lowdim1}) the region A, and its complement in $[0,\infty)^2$ the region B. Then the task is just to show that the boundary between A and B has measure zero (by boundary we mean a point belonging to the closures of both region A and B).
+Let's call the set of all $(a,b)$ satisfying (\ref{lowdim1}) the region A, and its complement in $[0,\infty)^2$ the region B. Then the task is just to show that the boundary between A and B has measure zero (by boundary we mean a point belonging to the closures of both region A and B).
 This is not always true when $A$ is an arbitrary subset of $[0,\infty)^2$.
-But since $F$ is non-decreasing, from (\ref{lowdim1}) we deduce the following property:
+But since $F$ is non-decreasing, from (\ref{lowdim1}) we deduce the following important property: